 - Complete the scholarship application found linked to the bottom of the webpage.

 - Submit one letter of recommendation from a current instructor, supervisor, community leader/mentor or other related individual who can comment on your interest in your discipline and your future plans.
-The letter can be submitted via email to the address listed below or in person at the College of Engineering Advising Center - TBE A 207. *Please note the College of Engineering reserves the right to request a new letter of recommendation if the letter does not fit the criteria listed above.*
+The letter must be specific to the College of Engineering scholarship application, and letters dated prior to November 1, 2015 will not be accepted.